AlfonsoVidrio/foro-hub-spring-boot/README.md

 ```sql
 CREATE DATABASE forohub;
 ```

+After creating the database, they need to run the project.
+Flyway, which is integrated into the project, will automatically create the necessary tables when the project is run for the first time.

 ### Insert User into Database
 Run the following SQL command to insert the user into the database: